-Total Credits 9
+Total Credits 13

+Three approved partner courses 3

+One computing course 1

 A Culminating Experience 5

-Three elective courses in applied mat thematics 3
+Three elective courses in applied ma thematics 3

 Elective Courses

 MATH 308 Real Analysis I 1

 MATH 303 Probability 1

 MATH 280 Logic, Sets, and Proofs 1

 MATH 245 Linear Algebra 1

 MATH 212 Differential Equations 1

 MATH 211 Calculus III 1

-The requirement for a Culminating Experience within the major may be satisfied in any of the following ways: (1) taking a full credit 400-level mathematics course; or (2) completing a guided research project, such as an honors thesis, in mathematics, statistics, mathematics education, or applied mathematics.
+5 The requirement for a Culminating Experience within the major may be satisfied in any of the following ways: (1) taking a full credit 400-level mathematics course; or (2) completing a guided research project, such as an honors thesis, in mathematics, statistics, mathematics education, or applied mathematics.
 This project should extend beyond one semester and include an initial proposal, a final product, and a public presentation of results; or (3) completing student teaching for secondary certification.
 The Culminating Experience may be non-credit bearing.
 The Culminating Experience may not double-count as one of the mathematics electives required in the major.
 While the Culminating Experience may be met in any of the ways specified above, students earning a Bachelor of Science in Applied Mathematics are strongly encouraged to consider the option of a thesis or research experience integrating the outside coursework.
 The course for a Culminating Experience may be undertaken in the spring of junior year or the fall or spring of senior year.